The American bequeathed $ 1 million to the commander-in-chief of the Ukrainian army: General Zaluzhny gave money to the military

 Grigory Stepanets was born in 1938 in Vinnitsa.
 His father fought in World War II and was killed by the Germans in October 1941.

 “Grigory and his mother were evacuated to the Urals, where they were subjected to hunger and other trials.
-After the end of the war, they returned to Vinnitsa.
-There was also very little food in the city then.
-They survived only thanks to the fact that my uncle fought (he was wounded and lost his leg), shared military rations with them, ”the General Staff of the Armed Forces of Ukraine said.
+After the end of the war they returned to Vinnitsa.
+There was also very little food in the city at that time.
+They survived only because their uncle fought (he was wounded and lost a leg) and shared military rations with them,” the Ukrainian Armed Forces General Staff reported.

 After graduating from high school with a gold medal in 1956, Grigory Stepanets entered the Moscow State University named after M.V.
 Lomonosov, who also graduated with honors with a master's degree in mathematics, a master's degree in chemistry, and a PhD in physical chemistry.